juanalb/inf2021-pdp-assignments/README.md

 ### Extra (after sorting desc)
 ![image](https://user-images.githubusercontent.com/26707584/128879166-4b7e7739-0d4d-419d-8d23-c31eb2b245b6.png)

 ---
 ---
----
 # Assignment 2

 ## Requirements

--   Make a alphabetic list from all locations from the orders.csv.​
+-   Make a alphabetic list from all locations from the orders.csv.

--   Group by “location” with target “Holland” ​
+-   Group by “location” with target “Holland”

--   Count how many times Holland was the target from that location​
+-   Count how many times Holland was the target from that location

--   Code is executed from Pig View​
+-   Code is executed from Pig View

 ## Expected output
-Adriatic Sea, Holland, 6​
+Adriatic Sea, Holland, 6
-Albania, Holland, 5​
+Albania, Holland, 5
 ...

 ## Solution

 1. Import orders.csv data file
 2. Create a basic script that will LOAD and DUMP the whole dataset.
 Execute with Tez as well as MapReduce to see which one has a faster execution time, Tez is almost 3x as fast.
 Still takes 2 minutes to execute, therefore I created a snippet of the dataset (1.3m rows to 200k rows).
 3. FILTER our dataset on "Holland"
 4. GROUP by location and target -> returns a bag with tuples containing each
 5. We now need to FLATTEN our data, and COUNT 1 for each tuple we find inside our group.
 6. At last we want to order it alphabetically, using the ORDER command.
 7. DUMP our results.

 ### Extra